Senior Year Capstone Project

 Diving into Virtual Reality and Leapmotion Orion Hardware

 Capstone is the name of Indiana University’s Senior project program.
 Within a group of 4-5 people you are to design, develop, prototype, and showcase your final project over the course of two semesters.
-I created a group with fellow seniors at IU, because of my previous experience with Maya and background with Unity software I was the main 3D modeler and UX Designer for the project.
+I created a group with fellow seniors at IU, because of my previous experience with Maya and background with Unity software I was the main 3D modeler and UX Designer for the project

 For my UX contributions, I conducted two different user tests and created the User Flow within the level plan.
 I worked with our 2D Artist to make sure the aesthetic and drawings that she created was appropriate for what I had intended the gameplay to be.
 I then took these designs and tested them on potential users to see how the gameplay was going to be received by people of all skill level.
+A large part of my documentation can be found at the bottom, the most important being the High Fidelity Mockup before we started prototyping in VR.

 I worked closely with the Head Software Programmer and the Hardware Integration Specialist to implement the design and user experience considerations for our project, which included hand-grabbing and touch interactions.
 I created most of my 2D iterations using Adobe Illustrator, my 3D Iterations with Blender and Maya, and the Environment Iterations within Unreal.